KingScooty/creativenightly.com/_posts/2015-04-30-What-i-learned-in-April-2015.md

 ###The angry
 - **The Apple Watch**
   - I really don't like it, or anything it stands for.
-Irrational, maybe, but i can't help it.
+Irrational?
+Maybe.